 If your permit requires plan review:

-You can also mail or fax in your application, whether for an over-the-counter or plan review permit.
+You can mail or messenger in your application, whether for an over-the-counter or plan review permit.
 We give priority to walk-in customers.

 DPD, OTC Permits